foobara/agent-cli/README.md

 ```
 $ example_scripts/capybaras-agent

+Welcome to the Foobara Agent CLI!
+Type your goal and press enter to get started.

 > There is a capybara with a bad year of birth.
 Can you find and fix the bad record?
 Thanks!

 I found and fixed the Capybara record with the bad year of birth.
 Barbara's year of birth was